-Value engineering (VE) has saved MoDOT over \$329 million since 1988.
+Value engineering (VE) has saved MoDOT over \$277 million since 1988.
 VE achieves savings at the design phase and at the construction phase of a project.
 VE utilizes a team approach to refine the purpose and need and then develop innovative and creative ideas, which result in project savings while optimizing project performance.
 The VE team is usually independent from the project core team and includes participants from various disciplines both from within and outside of MoDOT.
 VE studies are done on projects at all stages of development, from the concept stage to final design and during construction.

-VE savings are reported annually to the Federal Highway Administration by each state and the national results are available for Federal Fiscal Year 2005.
+VE savings are reported annually to the Federal Highway Administration by each state and the results are available for Federal Fiscal Year 2005.
 For design phase savings, Washington is the best in the nation showing \$1.112 billion implemented.
 For construction phase savings, Georgia is the best in the nation showing \$5.6 million implemented.
 When compared to states similar to Missouri in program size, Illinois reported \$14.5 million saved during design and Michigan reported \$1.6 million saved during construction.
 Direct comparison to other states is challenging because of differences in construction program size and project development processes.

-This is an annual measure using a federal fiscal year, running from October 1 to September 30.
-New updates are reported in the December Tracker edition, however the year-to-date total for the current fiscal year is included in each of the other editions.
+This is an annual measure using a federal fiscal year, running from November 1 to October 31.
+New updates are reported in the December Tracker edition, however the year-to-date total for the current fiscal year is included.

 Traditionally, VE studies during the design phase of a project were a five-day formal event that required a tremendous amount of organization and facilitation.
 As a result, VE studies were only done on the significant few projects where large savings could be realized.
 In an effort to increase the number of VE studies being done and thus increase the potential for cost savings, the format of the study has been revised to be more flexible.
 VE studies now match the size and needs of the project, ranging from four hours to five days.
 Any trained staff can conduct studies, but the documentation goes through the VE administrator.
-This change has increased the number of VE studies being done during the design phase of the projects.
-Practical design influenced the 2005 VE program.
-As expected, 2006 was lower, but there was an increase for 2007.
+This change has already increased the number of VE studies being done during the design phase of the project (25 in 2006 vs. eight in 2005), and almost \$40 million was saved in 2006.
+That was down from 2005, when practical design began influencing VE studies; it was significantly higher than 2003 and 2004.
+So far, 2007 looks like it will be a great year for VE savings.

-On the construction side, the implementation of the Performance Plus program has increased the interest in VE studies by contractors and MoDOT staff.
+On the construction side, the implementation of the Performance Plus pilot program has increased the interest in VE studies by contractors and MoDOT staff.
 In addition, there has been a large effort to educate resident engineers on what VE studies are and their importance.
 Better reporting associated with the change order process has been encouraged.
-In 2007, MoDOT construction savings from VE studies were \$4.17 million: 63 out of 84 VE proposals submitted were approved.
+In 2006, construction savings from VE studies were \$3.27 million; more than the last four years combined.